fido-device-onboard/pri-fidoiot/README.md

 $ java -jar aio.jar
 ```

-The server will listen for FDO PRI HTTP messages on port 8039.
+The server will listen for FDO PRI HTTP & HTTPS  messages on port 8039 and 8038 respectively.
 The H2 database will listen on TCP port 8049.
 The H2 Web Console will be available at http://localhost:8083

-You can allow remote database console connections by setting uncommenting the line containing "-webAllowOthers" in the service.yml
+You can allow remote database console connections by uncommenting the line containing "-webAllowOthers" in the service.yml

 ### Running the FDO PRI HTTP Device